MickDellaert/weather-app/README.md

 * Added background images that change according to the current weather type
 * Almost all elements in HTML are created through Javascript
 * App is made responsive with Bootstrap
+* Learned how to add an image to a readme

 check out the finished weather app here: https://mickdellaert.github.io/weather-app/